mimetikxs/ofxVideoRecorder/README.md

 NOTE:
 The develop branch works in Ubuntu 24.
 Recording synced audio and video works.

+TODO:
+Consolidate changes and merge delop into main.
 ```

 ### a fast multi-threaded video recording extension using ffmpeg.